user3141592/screen-generator/README.md

 # -n                            Prevent from executing screen.
 It only generate screen configuration file ( given by <DESTINATION PATH> or /tmp/.screenrc-<X>x<Y> )
 #
 # -o <OPTION CHAIN>             Add lines to the screen configuration file. <OPTION CHAIN> is a chain in the format "<OPTION_1>;...;<OPTION_N>".
 #
+# -t                            Displays the newly generated screenrc in terminal
+#
 # -v                            Activate debug mode
 #